Frederick Eis: Bishop of Sault Sainte Marie and Marquette

-On June 7, 1899, Eis was appointed the fourth bishop of the Diocese of Sault Sainte Marie and Marquette by Pope Leo XIII.
-He received consecration on August 20, 1899, from Archbishop Frederick Katzer at St. Peter Cathedral.
+On June 7, 1899, Eis was appointed the fourth bishop of Sault Sainte Marie and Marquette by Pope Leo XIII.
+He received his consecration on August 20, 1899, from Archbishop Frederick Katzer at St. Peter Cathedral.

 During Eis' 23-year tenure as bishop, he led the diocese through the nationalist controversies within the American Catholic community, and founded several charitable institutions and hospitals.
-He was known for being helpful to men wanting to enter seminary and women wanting to join religious orders.In 1900, Eis travelled to Rome, meeting with Leo XIII at the Vatican.
+He was known for being helpful to men wanting to enter seminary and women wanting to join religious orders.
+In 1900, Eis travelled to Rome, meeting with Leo XIII at the Vatican.

 Retirement and legacy

-On July 8, 1922, Pope Pius XI accepted Eis' resignation as bishop of the Diocese of Sault Sainte Marie and Marquette and appointed him as titular bishop of Bita and an assistant at the pontifical throne.
+On July 8, 1922, Pope Pius XI accepted Eis' resignation as bishop of Sault Sainte Marie and Marquette and appointed him as titular bishop of Bita and an assistant at the pontifical throne.

 Frederick Eis died in Marquette on May 5, 1926, at age 83.
 He is buried in the bishops' crypt at St. Peter Cathedral.